mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 The most simple way to implement dynamic operator precedence is to include an operator table in the parse state.
 This table stores valid operators and their metadata.
 And because it is part of the parse state instead of encoded in the grammatical rules themselves, we can update the table during parsing.

-The `INFIX` keyword update the operator table.
+The `INFIX` keyword updates the operator table.
 This pseudo code using [Bennu][bennu] parsers should give the general idea:

 ```js
 var infixKeywordParser := next(